nierdz/wordpress-opcache-plugin/flush-opcache/readme.txt

 5. Cached files tab

 == Changelog ==

+= 4.1.3 =
+* Fix a bug on datetime in cached file list

 = 4.1.2 =
 * Fix a bug with ABSPATH when WordPress uses its own directory